limebit/medmodels/README.md

 * **MedRecord Data Structure:**
     * **Graph-Based Representation:**  Organizes medical data using nodes (e.g., patients, medications, diagnoses) and edges (e.g., date, dosage, duration) to capture complex interactions and dependencies.
+    * **Efficient Querying:**  Enables efficient querying and retrieval of information from the graph structure, supporting various analytical tasks.
     * **Dynamic Management:**  Provides methods to add, remove, and modify nodes and edges, as well as their associated attributes, allowing for flexible data manipulation.
     * **Effortless Creation:** Easily create a `MedRecord` from various data sources:
         * **Pandas DataFrames:** Seamlessly convert your existing Pandas DataFrames into a `MedRecord`.
         * **Polars DataFrames:**  Alternatively, use Polars DataFrames as input for efficient data handling.
         * **Standard Python Structures:**  Create a `MedRecord` directly from standard Python data structures like dictionaries and lists, offering flexibility for different data formats.
-    * **Efficient Querying:**  Enables efficient querying and retrieval of information from the graph structure, supporting various analytical tasks.
     * **Grouping and Filtering:**  Allows grouping of nodes and edges for simplified management and targeted analysis of specific subsets of data.
     * **High-Performance Backend:**  Built on a Rust backend for optimal performance and efficient handling of large-scale medical datasets.
-    * **Easy Sharing and Storage:** MedRecords can be exported as `.ron` files (Rusty Object Notation), a human-readable format that is easy to share, store, and version control.

- * **Query Engine**:
-    * **Flexible Querying:**  Efficiently query nodes and edges of the MedRecord based on various criteria, including attributes, labels, and relationships.
-    * **High-Performance Implementation:**  Leverages a Rust backend for fast and efficient query execution, even on large datasets.

 * **Treatment Effect Analysis:**